nibbula/gcl-info/README.md

 ♥ to [William F. Schelter](https://www.gnu.org/software/gcl/) and everyone who made this.

-🖕 to international standards bodies.
+🖕 to certain international standards bodies.